Lall-091/sql-docs/docs/integration-services/import-export-data/connect-to-a-flat-file-data-source-sql-server-import-and-export-wizard.md

  Specify whether the first row (after any skipped rows) contains column names.

 ## Columns page - Format = Delimited (source)
  On the **Columns** page, verify the list of columns and the delimiters that the wizard has identified.
-The following screen shot shows the page when you've selected **Delimited** as the flat file format.
+The following screenshot shows the page when you've selected **Delimited** as the flat file format.

 ![Flat file, delimited, Columns page](../../integration-services/import-export-data/media/flat-file-delimited-columns-page.jpg)